GregorS93/Van-Life/README.md

-# VanLife (van booking project )
+# VanLife

 A modern, responsive, and feature-rich booking project built with React.
-This project is meant to showcase the popular React Router library and to all of it's most popular use cases to provide an efficient and latest user experience.
+This project is meant to showcase the popular React Router library and all of it's most popular use cases to provide an efficient and latest user experience.

 ## Table of Contents